RULES OF THE SENATE

 EXPUNGE FROM THE JOURNAL

-22-1 (a) After second reading all uncontested bills which have no amendments pending, except for bills or joint resolutions requiring a two-thirds vote of the elected membership for final passage, shall be placed by the Chief Clerk on the consent list.
+22-1 (a) After second reading all uncontested bills which have no amendments pending shall be placed by the Chief Clerk on the consent list.
 If amendments are subsequently prepared to a bill, the bill shall be automatically removed from the consent list.
 Any member may object to having any bill placed on the consent list, in which case it shall be removed from the consent list.
 Any bill removed from the consent list shall be considered separately on third reading and final passage.

-(b) At the beginning of third reading and final passage of bills, the majority floor leader shall move the consent list by reading each bill number followed by the catch title and the presiding officer shall call for the roll call on all the bills on the consent list.
+(b) At the beginning of third reading and final passage of bills, the majority floor leader shall move the consent list by reading the bill numbers and the presiding officer shall call for the roll call on all the bills on the consent list.
 After the roll call is completed, the Chief Clerk will then ask any member who wishes to change his vote to stand and identify himself as to each bill or bills on the consent list.
 The results of the final roll call will then be announced for each bill.

 23. SENATE CODE OF ETHICS